0xBAMA/configs/README.md

 # conkyrc-crt-configs
-my default conky config, my default cool-retro-term config
+my default conky config, my default cool-retro-term config, my default vim config

 the crt config is set up to be mildly transparent, and the relevant parts of the conky are ffffff, so they shine through